West Midlands Police: Neighbourhood teams

 Aligned to specific neighbourhoods, these officers seek to tackle long term issues affecting local areas and attend community meetings.
 There are 171 neighbourhoods across the West Midlands, and officers assigned to neighbourhood teams are often supported by PCSOs and special constables.
 It is not uncommon for busier areas, such as town centres, to have several neighbourhood teams such as the St. Matthews beat covering Walsall town centre, which has two teams.
 Neighbourhood teams usually have a single sergeant who reports to a sector inspector.

-Force response
+Response

 Response officers work in shifts around the clock answering the most urgent calls for service received through the force's call centres.
 It is not unusual for response officers to work alone and each response shift usually has a number of officers who are authorised to carry Taser.
 In addition to Taser, some response officers also carry mobile fingerprint ID machines to confirm identities at the roadside.
 Response officers undergo enhanced driving training and also have a range of other skills required to perform their role including 'method of entry' training so that they can force entry into premises.
 Many response officers are also public order trained in order to respond to spontaneous disorder should it occur.
 Response teams are supervised by a number of sergeants and an inspector.

 Key responsibilities of response teams are as follows: